marcderoo/Fake_News_Detection/README.md

 ## Preprocessing Methods

 - **BoW and TF-IDF**: Full text normalization.
-- **Word2Vec and BERT**: Lighter preprocessing for embedding-based models.
+- **Word2Vec, BERT & LC**: Lighter preprocessing for embedding-based models.

 ## Experiment

-1. Train the models on the ISOT dataset.
+1. Train & test the models on the ISOT and FoR datasets.
-2. Test their generalization on the FoR dataset.
+2. Test their generalization by doing a cross-evaluation.
 3. Compare model performance using accuracy, precision, recall, F1-score, and AUC.

 ## Results

-Models trained on ISOT achieved near-perfect accuracy but showed performance drops on the external FoR dataset, highlighting challenges in generalization.
+Models trained on ISOT achieved near-perfect accuracy but showed performance drops on the external FoR dataset (and vice-verca), highlighting challenges in generalization.

 ## Installation